-The Reception Year is an exciting time for children and also one of the most important.
-Children begin their Reception year in the September after they turn 4 years of age.
+The Reception Year is an exciting time for pupils and also one of the most important.
+Pupils begin their Reception year in the September after they turn 4 years of age.

 We have three Reception classes.
 Each class is led by a class teacher and has a Teaching Assistant.
-The children are also taught once a week by specialist Music, P.E. and Science teachers.
+Pupils are also taught once a week by specialist music, PE and art teachers.

-Throughout the day children have a mixture of adult-led teaching and independent learning time.
+Throughout the day pupils have a mixture of adult-led teaching and independent learning time.
 Our Indoor Reception classroom area is divided into different areas of learning.
 These include:

-The children are encouraged to independently visit all of these areas and access the resources that are provided for them.
-The children also take part in adult-led teaching sessions.
+Pupils are encouraged to independently visit all of these areas and access the resources that are provided for them.
+Pupils also take part in adult-led teaching sessions.
 They have four of each of the following sessions per week:

-We also have an outdoor Reception classroom that is accessible to the children for part of the school day.
+We also have an outdoor Reception classroom that is accessible to pupils for part of the school day.
 Please ensure your child always has a warm coat in school and wears sensible shoes.

 Letters that have been circulated to parents are available for you to view and download here.